Harvest of Hope Foundation

 The Harvest of Hope Foundation is a 501(c)(3) non-profit foundation which provides emergency and educational financial relief to migrant farmworkers and their families.
-Federal, state and other public aid to migrant farmworkers has become increasingly restrictive, and in many cases, not available at all.
-The goal of the Harvest of Hope Foundation is to fill in the gaps in service to this most hard-working and deserving, yet needy group of laborers.

 History

 Although the Harvest of Hope Foundation is currently based out of Gainesville, Florida, it was founded by Philip Kellerman in 1997 in Oneonta, New York.
-The foundation was established through an inheritance from Kellerman's grandmother, Dr. Helen Zand (1901–1995)- the first female accepted to the law school of Cornell University and a long time social worker and advocate for the indigent.
+The foundation was established through an inheritance from Kellerman's grandmother, Dr. Helen Zand (1901–1995) – the first woman accepted to the law school of Cornell University and a long time social worker.
 In honor and memory of his grandmother, Kellerman wanted to continue the tradition of social service work by forming the foundation in order to assist mobile field laborers of fruits, vegetables and other foods.

-There is a significance to the organization's name.
-In the field of migrant education, the words “harvesting” and “harvesting hope” are used frequently for those who advocate for the educational, social and health needs of migrant workers.
+In the field of migrant education, the words "harvesting" and "harvesting hope" are used frequently for those who advocate for the educational, social and health needs of migrant workers.

 Organization

 The Harvest of Hope Foundation is a non-profit 501(c)(3) foundation which is tax exempt as defined under the IRS guidelines.
 It is composed of a board of directors with over 100 combined years in migrant education and human services.